Geocaching Quick Search

 • Word Value - Tool to convert letters to numbers and sum them for you.

-• Reverse Wherigo - This tool allows you to decode the 3 six-digit codes in a Reverse Wherigo.
+• Reverse Wherigo (Waldmeister) - This tool allows you to decode the three 6-digit codes in a Reverse Wherigo.
 You can also create your own from a set of coordinates.

 • - Tool to manipulate text in a large variety of ways.
 Uppercase, lowercase, reverse text, upside down text, rotation, etc. Full screen version here.